-So if you were injured in an accident or fell ill on a cruise ship holiday and can prove that it wasn’t your fault, you may have grounds for a successful compensation claim.
+If you were injured in an accident on a cruise ship holiday that wasn’t your fault, or you became ill because of a virus outbreak or poor food hygiene, preparation or storage, you could have grounds for a successful compensation claim.

 - Slips on deck